 To help you navigate these changes, I draw upon over 20 years of industrial marketing experience — both online and off.

 Manufacturing & Marketing Career Highlights

 - Five years working the production floor making sails for sailboats and doing boat maintenance — while going to school full-time.

 - Seven years running the front office of a small, woman-owned technical sewing company — Everything from answering four phone lines and assisting customers to quoting custom jobs and maintaining the books.

 - Two years working corporate for Varian Associates providing marketing communications support for two U.S. factories — Work included the full spectrum of marcom: tradeshows, marketing literature, direct mail, newsletters, and PR.

-- 16 years as a B2B marketing communications consultant — From 1998 to 2013, I worked under the name DH Communications, Inc. and provided top-notch marketing, SEO, and copywriting services to companies ranging from global multi-nationals, such as Cabot Corporation and Thermo Fisher Scientific, to dozens of small and mid-sized industrial firms across the U.S.
+- 16 years as a B2B marketing communications consultant — From 1998 to 2013, I worked under the name DH Communications, Inc. I provided top-notch marketing, SEO, and copywriting services to companies ranging from global multi-nationals, such as Cabot Corporation and Thermo Fisher Scientific, to dozens of small and mid-sized industrial firms across the U.S.

-Manufacturers have faced real challenges in the last 20 years.
+Small manufacturers have faced real challenges in the last 20 years.
 Those who’ve survived have done so through sheer guts, determination and smarts.
 This is the story I want to tell because I see it whenever I walk into a client’s facility.

 Manufacturing is what made this country great.
 I’m proud to be part of its history.
 Even better, I’m happy I have the ability to work with people like you and help you grow your business.